 The four-day festival is celebrated to commemorate the Sun God to bring prosperity and a good harvest into our lives.
 In the beginning, i.e. The first day of Pongal in Chennai marks the beginning of Uttarayanam and the regional new year.
 The day is celebrated to exhibit our gratitude towards nature for blessing humans.
 Let’s find out about the festival in detail.

-Pongal is celebrated in January as the crops like sugarcane, rice, turmeric etc. are reaped by the farmers.
+Pongal is celebrated in January as crops like sugarcane, rice, turmeric etc. are reaped by the farmers.
 They worship the Sun God, i.e. the God of Light, to bring good health & wealth, peace and prosperity to our lives.
 Apart from this, the month of Pongal is also known as the month of weddings in South India.

 There are several beliefs and conceptions among people behind why Pongal is celebrated.
 Among them, one of the most popular stories is about Lord Krishna & Lord Indra.
 According to a legend, it is believed that one day, Lord Indra, “God of Rain” flooded the village of Gokul out of his rage.
 And in the process of teaching him a lesson, Lord Krishna saves the villagers by lifting the Huge Govardhan Mountain on his finger.
-This made Lord Indra realize his mistake and seek forgiveness.
+This made Lord Indra realise his mistake and seek forgiveness.
 Later, the day is remarked with worshipping Lord Indra, the God of Rain.

 Another belief is related to Lord Shiva.
 As per the story, one day, Lord Shiva asked his bull “Nandi” to visit the earth and spread the message among people to take a bath daily.
 However, Nandi misunderstood it and told the people to eat every day and take a bath once a month.
-This made Lord shiva enraged, and he cursed and Banished Nandi and ordered him to live on earth to help humans reap a harvest so that they could have enough food to consume every day.
+This made Lord Shiva enraged, and he cursed and Banished Nandi and ordered him to live on earth to help humans reap a harvest so that they could have enough food to consume every day.
 Quite interesting, right?

 People in Tamilnadu celebrate the festive day with utmost excitement and fun.
 Let’s take a look at what is the first day of Pongal known as and how this 4-day Pongal celebration takes place on different days.
-From decorating homes to dressing up nicely and preparing delicious recipes to meeting loved ones, the festival is full of love & excitement.
+From decorating homes to dressing up nicely and preparing delicious recipes to meet loved ones, the festival is full of love & excitement.
 Here are the types of Pongal.

 Do you know that the 1st day of Pongal is known as Bhogi Pongal?
 On this day, people praise Lord Indra, the God of Rain, to bless the land with rain to yield adequate crops.
 People clean and decorate their houses, get dressed in new clothes and dispose of their old stuff to signify a new beginning.

 People on this day light a bonfire, sing and dance around it to show their love to Lord Indra.
 The interesting thing is that the bonfire is made from agricultural waste and unnecessary household wood.
 But when is Bhogi celebrated?
-This year in 2024, it will be celebrated on January 14.
+This year in 2025, it will be celebrated on January 14, Tuesday.

 After celebrating the first day of Pongal, this second day of the Pongal festival is celebrated as Thai Pongal or Surya Pongal, which is dedicated to Lord Sun.
 It is believed that the main Pongal is celebrated on this day.
 People take an early bath in the morning and make a traditional rangoli, known as “Kolam”, at the house's entrance.
 They wear traditional dresses and worship Lord Sun by offering a pot of milk & boiled rice.
 Along with this “Sakkararai Pongal”, various other recipes are prepared on this day.